When a United States citizen passes away overseas:

 We provide assistance to the family of a deceased U.S. Citizen.

 In the event of the death of a U.S. citizen in the Netherlands, please contact this office immediately:

 A Consular Report of Death of a U.S. Citizen Abroad can be applied for, free of charge, and can be used to settle estate and other matters in the United States.
 It is a mandatory requirement of the Department of State.

-The following documents are required for the completion of a Report of Death of a United States Citizen Abroad:
+The following documents and notification are required for the completion of a Report of Death of a United States Citizen Abroad:

 - Original Dutch death certificate Overlijdensakte, (Dutch and/or international version, obtainable from the City Hall/Gemeentehuis).
 Note that a photo copy is not acceptable.
 We must receive an original death certificate, issued by the Dutch City Hall.

 - If born outside the United States, as applicable: